 Enjoy the benefits of being a Qantas Frequent Flyer member without paying a cent on sign-up fees.
-Here's are ways you can join the Qantas Frequent Flyer program for free.

 Being a Qantas Frequent Flyer member means you’re a part of one of the most popular rewards programs available in Australia.
 By earning Qantas points through everyday living, you could be rewarded with flight upgrades, hotels and access to over 3,000 items listed in the Qantas store.
 Usually, becoming a member will put you out of pocket, but we’ll show you ways you can become a Qantas Frequent Flyer member without paying a penny.

 How to sign up to the Qantas Frequent Flyer program for free

 1. Use a Qantas Frequent Flyer credit card